Shawnee: Unrecognized groups who claim Shawnee descent

 Ben Barnes, chief of the Shawnee Tribe, has written: "Groups claiming to be tribal sovereigns has reached a new level of concern for the Shawnee Tribe and other tribal nations."
 He continues:

 There are currently 36 unestablished Shawnee “tribes” operating as 501(c)(3) non-profits across the country.
 Their 501(c)(3) designations allow them to solicit donations and participate in grants meant for Tribal nations.
 They pose as spokespeople for our ancestors at historic sites, state historical societies, and university campuses causing significant harm to our identity, culture, and reputation.
 These groups are violating the sacred, ancient places of our ancestors.
 They perform their ideas of our ceremonies on top of our burial mounds and have stolen our language, customs, and ceremonies.

-Flags of the Shawnee
+United Remnant Band of the Shawnee Nation of Bellefontaine Ohio:In 1979 and 1980, the Ohio state legislature held hearings about state recognition of the United Remnant Band.
+The band filed historical and genealogical documents with the state to support their claim of descent from the historical Shawnee.
+The Ohio General Assembly held hearings and heard testimony from numerous groups.
+In 1980, the 113th Ohio General Assembly passed a "Joint Resolution to recognize the Shawnee Nation United Remnant Band", as adopted by the Ohio Senate, 113th General Assembly, Regular Session, Am.
+Sub.
+H.J.R.
+No. 8, 1979–1980.
+This is a congratulatory resolution, and Ohio attorney general's office spokesperson Leo Jennings said: "The resolution has no force of law in the state Ohio.… It was basically a ceremonial resolution."

 Notable historic Shawnee

 Shawnee people from the 20th and 21st centuries are listed under their specific tribes.